Raulj123/Chat-Rooms/README.md

 <p>
 </p>

-> Create a chat room that allows others to join!
+> Create a private chat room that allows others to join!
 Built with FastAPI and Svelte

 ## ✨ Demo